Princess Eilonwy

-Princess Eilonwy (/aɪˈlɒnwiː/ ahy-LON-wee) is a fictional character in Lloyd Alexander's The Chronicles of Prydain.
+Princess Eilonwy (/aɪˈlɒnwiː/ eye-LON-wee) is a fictional character in Lloyd Alexander's The Chronicles of Prydain.
 She appears in four of the five novels in the series, as well as Disney's 1985 animated film adaptation The Black Cauldron.
 Eilonwy is a member of the Royal House of Llyr, and the women in her line are formidable enchantresses, including her mother, Angharad, and grandmother Regat.
 She has inherited this characteristic, most readily visible in her manipulation of a magical item she calls her "bauble", a small golden sphere that glows with magical light when activated by her willpower.
 Eilonwy's father, Geraint, was a commoner with whom her mother fell in love.

 Name origin

 Eilonwy is not a historical Welsh name (unlike many others used in the stories), but it turns up in a tale by Glasynys—published in Cymru Fu, or The Wales that Was (1862–4), and translated from the Welsh by Sir John Rhys in his Celtic Folklore (1901)—belonging to the daughter of a mermaid named Nefyn ferch Nefydd and her human lover Ifan Morgan.
 A poem by Talhaiarn also bears the name "Eilonwy".
 It may be based on the literary Welsh (i.e. obsolete) word eilon, meaning "deer, stag", with the fanciful suffix -wy (used in the 1800s to adorn river names) added for euphony (or perhaps in reference to the river Elan in central Wales).